-923.9, 943.9, 963.9 Roads and Landings in Watersheds with Threatened or Impaired Values [All Districts]
+923.9, 943.9, 963.9 Roads and Landings in Watersheds with Listed Anadromous Salmonids.
+[All Districts]

-In addition to all other district Forest Practice Rules, the following requirements shall apply in any planning watershed with threatened or impaired values, except in watersheds with coho salmon.
+In addition to all other district Forest Practice Rules, the following requirements shall apply in any planning watershed with listed anadromous salmonids, except in watersheds with coho salmon.
 In watersheds with coho salmon, the standards listed under 923.9.1 [943.9.1] and 923.9.2 [943.9.2] shall apply:

-- (a) Where logging road or landing construction or reconstruction is proposed, the plan shall state the locations of and specifications for road or landing abandonment or other mitigation measures to minimize the adverse effects of long-term site occupancy of the transportation system within the watershed. - (b) Unless prohibited by existing contracts with the U.S.D.A.
+- (a) Where logging road or landing construction or reconstruction is proposed, the plan shall state the locations of, and specifications for, logging road or landing abandonment or other mitigation measures to minimize the adverse effects of long-term site occupancy of the transportation system within the watershed. - (b) Unless prohibited by existing contracts with the U.S.D.A.
 Forest Service or other federal agency, new and reconstructed logging roads shall be no wider than a single-lane compatible with the largest type of equipment specified for use on the road, with adequate turnouts provided as required for safety.
 The maximum width of these roads shall be specified in the plan.
-These roads shall be outsloped where feasible and drained with water breaks or rolling dips (where the road grade is inclined at 7 percent or less), in conformance with other applicable Forest Practice Rules. - (c) The following shall apply on slopes greater than 50%:

-- (1) Specific provisions of construction shall be identified and described for all new roads. - (2) Where cutbank stability is not an issue, roads may be constructed as a full-benched cut (no fill).
-Spoils not utilized in road construction shall be disposed of in stable areas with less than 30 percent slope and outside of any WLPZ, EEZ, or ELZ. - (3) Alternatively, roads may be constructed with balanced cuts and fills if properly engineered, or fills may be removed with the slopes recontoured prior to the winter period. - (d) In addition to the provisions listed under 14 CCR 923.1(e) [943.1(e), 963.1(e)], all permanent or seasonal logging roads with a grade of 15% or greater that extends 500 continuous feet or more shall have specific erosion control measures stated in the plan. - (e) Where situations exist that elevate risks to the values set forth in 14 CCR 916.2(a), [936.2(a), 956.2(a)] (e.g., road networks are remote, the landscape is unstable, water conveyance features historically have a high failure rate, culvert fills are large) drainage structures and erosion control features shall be oversized, low maintenance, or reinforced, or they shall be removed before the completion of the timber operation.
-The method of analysis and the design for crossing protection shall be included in the plan. - (f) The provisions of 14 CCR 923.9 [943.9, 963.9] shall not apply to a plan that is subject to an incidental take permit based upon an approved Habitat Conservation Plan that addresses anadromous salmonid protection. - (g) This section shall expire on December 31, 2009.
+These roads shall be outsloped where feasible and drained with water breaks or rolling dips (where the road grade is inclined at 7 percent or less), in conformance with other applicable Forest Practice Rules. - (c) The following shall apply on slopes greater than 50% that have access to a watercourse or lake: - (1) Specific provisions of construction shall be identified and described for all new roads. - (2) Where cutbank stability is not an issue, roads may be constructed as a full-benched cut (no fill).
+Spoils not utilized in road construction shall be disposed of in stable areas with less than 30 percent slope and outside of any WLPZ, EEZ, or ELZ designated for watercourse or lake protection.
+The Director, with concurrence from other responsible agencies, may waive inclusion of these measures where the RPF can show that slope depressions and other natural retention and detentions feature are sufficient to control overland transport of eroded material. - (3) Logging roads may be constructed with balanced cuts and fills: if - (A) Properly engineered, or - (B) Fills are removed and the slopes recontoured prior to the winter period. - (d) In addition to the provisions listed under 14 CCR § 923.1 [943.1, 963.1], subsection (e), all permanent or seasonal logging roads with a grade of 15% or greater that extend 500 continuous feet or more shall have specific erosion control measures stated in the plan. - (e) Where logging road networks are remote or are located where the landscape is unstable, where crossing fills over culverts are large, or where logging road watercourse crossing drainage structures and erosion control features historically have a high failure rate, drainage structures and erosion control features shall be oversized, designed for low maintenance, reinforced, or removed before the completion of the timber operation.
+The method of analysis and the design for crossing protection shall be included in the plan. - (f) Except when expressly required by 14 CCR § 923.9 [943.9, 963.9], subsections (f)(1)-(5) below, the provisions of 14 CCR § 923.9 [943.9, 963.9] shall not apply to a plan that is subject to: - (1) a valid incidental take permit issued by DFG pursuant to Section 2081(b) of the Fish and Game Code that addresses anadromous salmonid protection; or - (2) a federal incidental take statement or incidental take permit that addresses anadromous salmonid protection, for which a consistency determination has been made pursuant to Section 2080.1 of the Fish and Game Code; or